Minneapolis, Minnesota – General Info

 Nordeast is the way the movie Fargo claims we say it, and they’re right.
 This is a blue-collar, old-school region.
 There is a bar on every corner and a church across the street.

-Minneapolis and Richfield area code is 612.
-The St. Paul area code is 651.
-The suburbs west of Minneapolis are divided up: 952 to the south of I-394 and 763 to the north.
+Minneapolis’ area code is 612; St. Paul’s is 952.
 You will not need to dial the area code if you are within the area.
 Get it?

 Buses, buses, buses.
 That’s really all we have for transportation, and they go everywhere.
 Well, just about.
 Most bus drivers will answer questions for you, or tell you what bus to take to get where you want to go.